the-muel-git/bolt-ts-slack-template/README.md

 Every incoming request is routed to a "listener".
 Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/shortcuts` handles incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, `/listeners/views` handles [View submissions](https://api.slack.com/reference/interaction-payloads/views#view_submission) and so on.

+## Internal Knowledge Base Feature

+This app includes a message shortcut that allows users to save important Slack messages to an internal knowledge base.
+The feature is designed to help teams capture and organize valuable information shared in conversations.

+### How It Works

+1. Find an important message in any channel
+2. Click the "..." menu (three dots) on the message
+3. Select "Save to Internal KB" from the shortcuts menu
+4. Fill in details like title, category, and tags
+5. Click "Save to KB" to store the information

+The app will save the message content along with metadata and send a confirmation with the KB entry details to the user who saved it.

 #### Message Shortcuts

 This app primarily uses message shortcuts that appear in the message actions menu (three dots menu on a message).
 Message shortcuts allow users to quickly perform actions on specific messages.